gtisdale/Cellphone-Motion-Analysis/README.md

-###Mean and Standard Deviation Extraction for Human Activity Recognition Using Smartphones Dataset
+###Mean and Standard Deviation Extraction for Human Activity Recognition Using Smartphones Dataset - Version 1.0
-###Version 1.0

 #### OVERVIEW
 The original experiments for this data set were conducted at the Non Linear Complex Systems Laboatory of DITEN - Universita degli Studi de Genova by Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio and Luca Oneto.